phananh1010/360-object-detection-annotation/README.md

 Drag the mouse from top-right to bottom-left to create a bouding box.
 Type designated key to assign object class to the bounding box.
 Refer to `config.ini` file for key-class bindings.

-Type `a` or `d` to move between images stored inside the 'images' folders
+Type `a` or `d` to move between images stored inside the 'images' folders Type `z` to undo the most recent action
 Type `q` to quit the program

 ## Contact